-Phytoplasma sample submission for Cooperative Agricultural Pest Survey (CAPS) Program and Farm Bill Goal 1 surveys FY 2017
+Phytoplasma Sample Submission for Cooperative Agricultural Pest Survey (CAPS) and Farm Bill Goal 1 Surveys

-Table 1: Phytoplasma National Survey Targets by Scientific Name and 16Sr Group and Subgroup
+Table 1: Phytoplasma National Survey Targets by Scientific Name, 16Sr Group, and Subgroup

-Validly Published Scientific Name Informally Proposed Scientific Name Riboso- mal Group Subgroup Common Name 'Candidatus Phytoplasma australiense' Group 16SrXII Subgroup B (16SrXII- B) Australian grapevine yellows 'Candidatus Phytoplasma mali' Group 16SrX Subgroup A (16SrX-A) Apple proliferation 'Candidatus Phytoplasma phoenicium' and related strains/subgroups Group 16SrIX Subgroups B, D, F, and G (16SrIX-B, 16SrIX-D, 16SrIX-F, and 16SrIX-G) Almond witches' broom 'Candidatus Phytoplasma pini' Group 16SrXXI Subgroup A (16SrXXI-A) Pine witches' broom 'Candidatus Phytoplasma prunorum' Group 16SrX Subgroup F (16SrX-F) European stone fruit yellows Candidatus Phytoplasma solani' Group 16SrXII Subgroup A (16SrXII-A) Bois noir; Stolbur 'Candidatus Phytoplasma palmae' and related strains/subgroup Group 16SrIV Subgroups A through F (16SrIV-A, etc.) Palm lethal yellowing 'Candidatus Phytoplasma vitis' Group 16SrV Subgroups C and D (16SrV- C and 16SrV- D Flavescence dorée
+Validly Published Scientific Name Informally Proposed Scientific Name Ribosomal Group Subgroup Common Name Candidatus Phytoplasma australiense 16SrXII Subgroup B (16SrXII- B) Australian grapevine yellows Candidatus Phytoplasma mali 16SrX Subgroup A (16SrX-A) Apple proliferation Candidatus Phytoplasma phoenicium and related strains/subgroups 16SrIX Subgroups B, D, F, and G (16SrIX-B, 16SrIX-D, 16SrIX-F, and 16SrIX-G) Almond witches' broom Candidatus Phytoplasma prunorum 16SrX Subgroup F (16SrX-F) European stone fruit yellows Candidatus Phytoplasma solani 16SrXII Subgroup A (16SrXII-A) Bois noir; Stolbur Candidatus Phytoplasma palmae and related strains/subgroups 16SrIV Subgroups A through F (16SrIV-A, etc.) Palm lethal yellowing Candidatus Phytoplasma vitis 16SrV Subgroups C and D (16SrV-C and 16SrV-D) Flavescence dorée

-What to look for?
+Symptoms (what to look for)

-Due to the nature of this type of pathogen, the survey will be a visual survey for symptoms of the disease caused by the phytoplasma.
+Due to the nature of this type of pathogen, the survey will be a visual survey for symptoms of the diseases caused by phytoplasmas.
 Only collect samples of plant tissues that have the specific symptoms of the phytoplasma that you are targeting.
 Symptoms alone are not diagnostic.
 Other plant pathogens and endemic phytoplasmas can cause similar symptoms.
 Do not conclude that a plant with the symptoms described below is infected with a phytoplasma or with an exotic phytoplasma.
 Assume that the plant is suspect and take samples for further testing.
 If you have access to a camera, take a photograph of the symptomatic region(s) of the plant.
 Follow all proper sanitation precautions to avoid spreading plant diseases.
-Use sterilized knives/cutters and clean aseptically between samples and prior to use on a new property.
+Use sterilized knives/cutters and clean aseptically between samples and prior to use on the next survey site.

-Right now, we are not recommending vector sampling for early detection surveys of exotic phytoplasmas.
+As of now, we are not recommending vector sampling for early detection surveys of exotic phytoplasmas.